 Located just a few blocks south of downtown Nashville, the Wedgewood-Houston neighborhood, affectionately called WeHo by locals, has become one of the hottest areas in the city.
 As the neighborhood continues to transform, this is our third updated guide to the Wedgewood-Houston neighborhood in just five years!

-The factories and converted warehouses are home to some of the city’s most artistic, and the cocktail scene makes it a bustling place for a Friday or Saturday night.
-The neighborhood has seen great growth over the last several years, and the below spots are just a few reasons to go eat, drink, shop and explore in Wedgewood Houston.
+The factories and converted warehouses in WeHo are home to some of Nashville’s most artistic endeavors, and its dining and cocktail scene makes it a bustling place for a Friday or Saturday night.
+The spots we’ve highlighted below are just a few of the fabulous reasons to go eat, drink, shop, and explore Wedgewood-Houston.
 Enjoy!

-Your Updated Guide to Wedgewood-Houston
+Your Updated Guide to Nashville’s Wedgewood-Houston Neighborhood

 WHERE TO EAT IN WEDGEWOOD-HOUSTON

 There’s a range of options available when it comes to dining in Wedgewood-Houston.
 At Bastion, sit down for a culinary adventure.
 The 24-seat restaurant located in Houston Station offers a new pre-set, multi-course meal at each dinner service, Wednesday through Saturday nights.
 With Josh Habiger at the helm, it’s bound to be delicious!
 And if you’re not able to snag a dinner reservation in Bastion’s dining room, visit their large, laid-back bar area — known as the “Big Bar” — for a cocktail and an order of their famous nachos.